lumeland/lume/MIGRATION.md

 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
+- The `includes` folder is automatically ignored.

 ## `liquid` Plugin

 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
+- The `includes` folder is automatically ignored.

 ## `nunjucks` Plugin

 - Disabled by default
 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
+- The `includes` folder is automatically ignored.

 ## `pug` Plugin

 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
+- The `includes` folder is automatically ignored.

 ## `vento` Plugin

 - Enabled by default
 - New option `pageSubExtension`.
 - Changed `extensions` option type to `string[]`.
+- The `includes` folder is automatically ignored.

 ## `multilanguage` Plugin

 - Apply the default language to all pages without defined language.

+## `sass` Plugin

+- The `includes` folder is automatically ignored.

+## `lightningcss` Plugin

+- The `includes` folder is automatically ignored.